two-torial/two-torial/docs/extras/controllers.md

     **Price range**: $138 ~ $283 + Shipping/Taxes
     **Recommended setup**: $283 (Sanwa 20g, LHS1F 100g)

     The SDVX LITE 3 is a more compact and affordable version of the SDVX12.
+By trimming its sides, it remains arcade-accurate without wasting space.
 Like its larger counterpart, it has limited customization options (see SDVX12 description above).
 Despite this, its lower price point makes it an excellent entry-level choice for players of all skill levels.

       </div>
     </div>